beumsk/Quotes/README.md

 # Quotes
 Click and get a random quote from Forismatic.
+Share it on Twitter.
 Project made during freecodecamp certification.

+TODO:
+* review design